dhurlburtusa/shortcuts/three.js/three_js-notes.md

   + This light gets emitted from a single point in one direction, along a cone that increases in size the further from the light it gets.
   + This light can cast shadows - see the `SpotLightShadow` for details.

+## Cameras

+- `ArrayCamera`:
+  + This type of camera can be used in order to efficiently render a scene with a predefined set of cameras.
+This is an important performance aspect for rendering VR scenes.
+  + An instance of `ArrayCamera` always has an array of sub cameras.
+It's mandatory to define for each sub camera the `viewport` property which determines the part of the viewport that is rendered with this camera.
+- `CubeCamera`:
+  + A special type of camera that is positioned in 3D space to render its surroundings into a cube render target.
+The render target can then be used as an environment map for rendering realtime reflections in your scene.
+- `OrthographicCamera`:
+  + Camera that uses orthographic projection.
+  + In this projection mode, an object's size in the rendered image stays constant regardless of its distance from the camera.
+This can be useful for rendering 2D scenes and UI elements, amongst other things.
+- `PerspectiveCamera`:
+  + Camera that uses perspective projection.
+  + This projection mode is designed to mimic the way the human eye sees.
+It is the most common projection mode used for rendering a 3D scene.

 ## "Disposables"

 Several Three.js objects hold onto resources.
 Those resources should be release when no longer needed.
 Many Three.js objects will release those resources when their `dispose` method is called.